sfeeser/genesys/docs/cobra_commands.md

 - **Destructive?** **No**.

 **Stage 7: Scaffolding**
-- **Purpose:** Define the "Desired State" — the complete structural scaffold and high-level organization of the project that later stages will hydrate with implementation code.
+- **Purpose:** Define the "Desired State" — the complete structural scaffold and high-level organization of the project that later stages will bring to life.
 - **What it does:** This is the engine’s non-destructive planning phase.
 It analyzes the current codebase, ingests the Specbook, and produces a validated blueprint.
 - **Mechanism:** Ingests the Specbook, validates architectural constraints, calculates a dependency graph, and writes `scaffolding.yaml`.
 For each package and file, it generates a clear responsibility statement and 3072-dimensional embedding.
 - **Structure defined:**